 - SAT or ACT score report (optional for transfer students with at least one year of full-time study completed at another college or university)

-- The TOEFL, IELTS or PTE is required if English is not your first language.
-If English is the language of instruction at the college or university which you are presently attending, we can waive this requirement.
+- TOEFL, IELTS or the Duolingo English Test is required if English is not your first language.
+Only in very rare circumstances do we waive this requirement.

 What we look for